BrianDouglasIE/BrianDouglasIE.github.io/posts/form-attribute-on-buttons.md

----
-title: Using the form attribute on buttons
+Using the form attribute on buttons
-tags: [html]
-date: 31/10/2024
+31/10/2024
+html
 ---

 HTML buttons have a form attribute that can be used with buttons of `type="submit"`.